InDataWG/ILCD-EPD-Data-Format/README.md

 ### ILCD Validation Tool

-In order to make sure that a given ILCD+EPD dataset is compliant with both the XML Schemas and the ILCD+EPD master data, it can be validated using the free and Open Source [ILCD Validation Tool](https://bitbucket.org/okusche/ilcdvalidationtool/wiki/Home).
+In order to make sure that a given ILCD+EPD dataset is compliant with both the XML Schemas and the ILCD+EPD master data, it can be validated using the [ILCD Validation Tool](https://bitbucket.org/okusche/ilcdvalidationtool/wiki/Home), a free and Open Source desktop tool available for all major operating systems.
 You will need to use a validation profile specific for ILCD+EPD (see next subsection).

 For developers, the underlying logic for validating ILCD+EPD data against a given validation profile is also available as an Open Source Java library: [ILCD Validation Library](https://bitbucket.org/okusche/ilcdvalidation/)